Securing Our Borders

 I have long been a supporter of LEGAL immigration.
 Part of our nation’s strength is its uniquely varied population and respect for the cultural diversity that has been a prevalent part of our history.
 After all, very few American families can claim their descendants were not immigrants to this wonderful country.

 Regrettably, the noble and productive history of immigration as a part of our nation’s economic and cultural growth is being overshadowed by the political and economic consequences of illegal immigration.
 As a result, Congress and the American people seem deeply split on how to secure our borders and enforce the law, and illegal entry into our nation is perceived as commonplace and is conducted with little fear of consequences.
-That has to change, both for the security of our nation and to help restore the dignity and importance of legal immigration in the eyes of all Americans.
+That must change, both for the security of our nation and to help restore the dignity and importance of legal immigration in the eyes of all Americans.

 As a member of the House Immigration Reform Caucus, I am also working on legislation that would increase funding to combat illegal immigration, expedite and fund the construction of a fence along our southern border, prohibit access by illegal aliens to social security, and prohibit the government from accepting international identification methods.
 I believe that these are important ways of combating—and ultimately discouraging—blatant disregard for U.S. immigration laws.